eficode-academy/kubernetes-katas/08-storage-basic.md

 ```
 $ kubectl apply -f support-files/nginx-persistent-storage.yaml
-deployment.extensions/nginx-deployment created
+deployment.extensions/nginx created
 ```

-The service exists, so we can `exec` into the multitool container and access the nginx-deployment service.
+The service exists, so we can `exec` into the multitool container and access the nginx service.

 ```
 $ kubectl exec -it multitool-5cb86d97cb-bq2t5 bash